AIP Architect

 Or, from a new Solution Designer diagram, select Start planning to launch the AIP Architect wizard.

-Alternatively, from an existing Solution Designer diagram, you can select the Concept icon in the top toolbar to add an AIP Architect concept node and use that as a starting point to auto-generate an implementation plan, skipping the AIP Architect wizard.
+Alternatively, from an existing Solution Designer diagram, you can select the Concept icon in the diagram toolbar to add an AIP Architect concept node.
+This allows you to auto-generate an implementation plan and skip the AIP Architect wizard, enhancing existing diagrams with AI-generated workflow plans.

 After opening the AIP Architect wizard, you will be guided through several prompts to provide information to AIP Architect, such as: